Forrest-T/Unruly-game-solver/README.md

 # Unruly-game-solver

 One of my good friends introduced me to a puzzle-solving app for Android called simply _Puzzles_.
-This is my attempt to create a time-efficient solver for the game, without resorting to brute-force.
+This is my attempt to create a time-efficient solver for one of the games _Unruly_, without resorting to brute-force.

 ## Brief overview of the game:
 * You are given a square board with an even number of rows/columns